miktab/GovHack2021/README.md

 # To trust or not to trust?

-When asked about a sensitive issue, and told "This is an anonymous survey."
+When asked about a sensitive issue, and told "This is an anonymous survey."...

-as carefree as bender?
+Are you as carefree as bender?
 ![bender](www/bender.jpg "Title")

 Or as suspicious as Fry?